volusion/element/content/tutorials/building-an-element-page.md

 ![Blog List Block contents](blogListBlockInSiteDesigner.png)

-## Adding a New Page for Your Blog Detail Block
+## Add a New Page for Your Blog Detail Block

 Now that you've created the blog list page and added the block to it, you need to do the same for the blog detail.